gvwilson/thirdbit/src/fiction/in-heck/index.md

 the bot replied,
 opening a hatch in its side.
 "Big fella haulin' some passengers.
-They oughta be along shortly.
+They just stopped for a quick recharge—oughta be along shortly.
+Now, let's see…
-Now, let's see—I got letters,
+I got letters,
 I got parcels,
 even got a newspaper from Sandy Bend."
 Its periscope cameras swivelled from side to side